PennLINC/babs/docs/source/babs-status.rst

 Job resubmission
 ------------------
-By using commands like above, you might know there are some jobs pending or failed, and you'd like to resubmit them.
+By using commands such as those above, you might see that some jobs are pending or failed, and you'd like to resubmit them.

 Resubmit all the failed jobs: